Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 ![Abstracted L1/L2](/images/post12/abstracted_l1l2.png "Abstracted L1/L2Network")

-Applying the same abstraction to our topology, we are looking at topology of six nodes vs seventy node topology.
-Similarily, In our earlier example of Fat-Trees (32,3), each Fat-Tree instance will look like a single node to the rest of the network by abstracting all the 1280 Nodes in a fabric as a single big node to the rest of the fabric.
+Applying the same abstraction to our topology, we are looking at the topology of six nodes vs. seventy node topology.
+Similarly, In our earlier example of Fat-Trees (32,3), every Fat-Tree instance of 1280 Nodes is abstracted as a single node to the rest of the network.

 ![Abstracted Topology](/images/post12/topo2.png "Abstracted Network")